-APPENDIX C: eBIRD PORTAL INSTRUCTIONS
+APPENDIX C: eBIRD PROJECT INSTRUCTIONS

-A portal is simply a subset of the entire eBird database that supports a specific project, in this case our Atlas.
-Records entered into eBird via a portal also enter into core eBird, so all your observations and checklists for the Atlas will also appear on the main eBird website!
-Using the Pennsylvania Bird Atlas portal:
+To participate in the Atlas you must first join the Pennsylvania Bird Atlas Project.
+Records entered into eBird via the project also enter into core eBird, so all your observations and checklists for the Atlas will also appear on the main eBird website!
+Using the Pennsylvania Bird Atlas project: